Why Static Analysis Misses Mobile Threats — And What Continuous Security Testing Can Catch

 Making DevSecOps Work for Mobile

-The future of mobile DevSecOps isn't about better static analysis or more frequent manual testing.
-It's about continuous runtime monitoring that integrates seamlessly into development workflows.
+The future of mobile DevSecOps isn’t about choosing between static or dynamic testing.
+It’s about shifting to continuous monitoring vs static scans — with runtime visibility built in.”

 The documented evidence is clear: BOM malware, SparkCat infiltration, and preinstalled app vulnerabilities all demonstrate that static analysis and periodic testing miss the behavioral vulnerabilities that actually get exploited.